artsy/artsy.github.io/_posts/2019-05-10-server-rendering-responsively.md

 Combining SSR and responsive design is a non-trivial problem.
 There are many concerns to manage, and they are sometimes in conflict with each other.
-We server render for performance reasons, but we also want to be sure our app is performant when your browser takes over, all while optimizing accessibility and SEO.
+We server render for performance reasons, but we also want to be sure our app is performant when your browser takes over, all while optimizing for accessibility and SEO.

 This article describes the tools we use on [artsy.net](https://artsy.net) to combine SSR and responsive design.